 Let rescue workers know that you have animals with a pet alert sticker.
 The sticker should include the number and types of pets in your home and the number of your veterinarian.
 You should also have a safe haven planned for your pet well in advance.

 Your local veterinarian should have a handy list of preferred facilities for you to browse through.
-It’s also helpful to identify hotels/motels outside of your city that accept pets.
+It’s also helpful to identify hotels/motels outside of your city that are accepting of pets.

 For details about microchipping your pet, call Bayshore Animal Hospital and Avian Services: (727) 381-3900.
 You can also schedule an appointment with Bayshore online.
 Follow them on Facebook and Instagram for updates on services and specials.